indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingRoles/PaperReviewingRoles.rst

 =======================================================
-Main actors and workflows in the Paper Reviewing Module
+Main actors and workflows in the paper reviewing module
 =======================================================

 Main actors